Tranvía Metropolitano de Alcalá de Guadaíra

 The Tranvía Metropolitano de Alcalá de Guadaíra (Metropolitan Tram of Alcalá de Guadaíra) is a light rail line currently under construction in the Spanish town of Alcalá de Guadaíra.

 Background

 Construction on the line began in 2007, but was suspended in 2012 due to the 2008–2014 Spanish financial crisis.
-Works resumed in 2015, with the line expected to open in 2023.
+Works resumed in 2015, with the line originally expected to open in 2023, but was pushed back to 2025 at the earliest.

 Route

 The line's western terminus is at the existing Pablo de Olavide station of the Seville Metro, using part of a former railway alignment eastward to serve the town centre of Alcalá de Guadaíra with a total of twelve stops.
 Five million passengers a year are expected to use the tram once completed.
 Originally due to serve as a stand-alone tram line, plans were changed to allow through-running from Pablo de Olavide to Seville city centre using Seville Metro line 1's infrastructure.